Mädchen in Uniform: Reaction

-Later, an alternate ending which subtly pandered to pro-Nazi ideals enabled continued screening in German cinemas.
-Eventually even this version of the film was banned as 'decadent' by the Nazi regime, which reportedly attempted to burn all of the existing prints.
+Later, an alternative ending which subtly pandered to Nazi ideals enabled continued screening in German cinemas.
+Eventually even this version of the film was banned as "decadent" by the Nazi regime, which reportedly attempted to burn all of the existing prints.
 By then, though, several had been dispersed around the world.
 Leontine Sagan (director) and many others associated with the film fled Germany soon after the banning.
 Many of the cast and crew were Jewish, and those who could not escape from Germany died in the camps.
 Assistant director Walter Supper killed himself when it became clear his Jewish wife would be arrested.

-Despite its later banning, Mädchen in Uniform was followed by several German films about intimate relationships among women, such as Acht Mädels im Boot (Eight Girls in a Boat, 1932) and Anna and Elizabeth (1933), which also starred Wieck and Thiele but was banned by the Nazis soon after its opening night along with Ich für dich, du für mich (Me for You, You for Me, 1934).
+Despite its later banning, Mädchen in Uniform was followed by several German films about intimate relationships among women, such as Acht Mädels im Boot (Eight Girls in a Boat, 1932) and Anna and Elizabeth (1933), which also starred Wieck and Thiele but was banned by the Nazis soon after its opening night along with the Nazi propaganda film I for You, You for Me (Me for You, You for Me, 1934).

 The film is said to have inspired the 1949 novel Olivia by Dorothy Bussy, which treats very similar themes, and which was made into a French film Olivia (1951) directed by Jacqueline Audry.

 There is a German remake of the film produced in 1958.
-Mädchen in Uniform (1958) was directed by Géze von Radványi and starred Lilli Palmer, Romy Schneider, and Therese Giehse.
+Mädchen in Uniform (1958) was directed by Géza von Radványi and starred Lilli Palmer, Romy Schneider, and Therese Giehse.
 In this remake, the political criticism on the Prussian Center and the love story between the main characters was played down.
 Manuela comes to see Fräulein von Bernburg as a motherly figure rather than a romantic one.

 There was another remake made in Mexico in 1950.
 The film is entitled Muchachas de uniforme and was directed by Alfredo B. Crevenna.
 Other films that were inspired by the themes in Mädchen in Uniform are Lost and Delirious (Lea Pool, Canada 2001) and Loving Annabella (Katherine Brooks, 2006).
 Mädchen in Uniform was also the inspiration for René Pollesch's play Mädchen in Uniform -- Wege aus der Selbstverwirklichung at the German Playhouse in Hamburg (2010).

+Since the film's release, Mädchen in Uniform's message - and by extension what the movie symbolizes - has been widely debated by critics; with Christa Winsloe's and Leontine Sagan's intention to make the movie contested.
+B. Ruby Rich believes it to be, among other things, "a film about sexual repression in the name of social harmony, about the absent patriarchy and its forms of presence, about bonds between women which represent attraction instead of repulsion, and about the release of powers that can accompany the identification of a lesbian sexuality."
+While very few analyses question the film's queer messaging, there is a more contentious debate about whether the film is an effective allegory for the 1930s world and the rise of Hitler and the Nazi party.